The links between debt and mental health

 - Hearing voice or believing things that are not true

-Get in touch with mind or one of the organisations below if you recognise any of these signs or would like to find out more about seeking support for a mental health problem.
+Get in touch with one of the organisations below if you recognise any of these signs or would like to find out more about seeking support for a mental health problem.

 Organisations that can help